Microprocessor Concepts

 Instruction Set

-A command given to a digital machine to perform an operation on a piece of data is called an instruction.
-Basic set of machine level instructions that a microprocessor is designed to execute is called its instruction set.
+A command given to a digital machine to operate on a piece of data is called an instruction.
+A basic set of machine-level instructions that a microprocessor is designed to execute is called its instruction set.
 These instructions do carry out these types of operations −

 • Data transfer